 Corporate giving, foundations, donors, and government grant makers expect organizations to demonstrate their value and prove how their services are making an impact.
-Organizations that are thriving in this new world are communicating their impact and value with numbers.
-They are willing to look into the mirror and have difficult discussions based on the facts.
+Your organization can thrive in this new world by measuring your value and communicating your impact with numbers.
+Organizations that do this are willing to look into the mirror and have difficult discussions based on the facts.

 Let’s say you desired to fund a job training and employment services company.
 Which organization would you want to fund?

 Organization 1: “We provide education, job training, counseling, social development skills, referral services and other services to ensure that individuals can become gainfully employed in today’s society.”

 Organization 2: “We obtain an 80% placement rate into gainful employment for unemployed and underemployed individuals.
 We do this by providing education, job training, counseling, social development skills, and referral services.”